-Christianity, in its various denominational expressions, is an important part of the American story.
-Some denominations came to America from Europe while others started on American soil.
+Christianity is an important part of the American story in its various denominational expressions.
+Some denominations came to America from Europe, while others started on American soil.
 The size of a denomination doesn’t tell its whole story, but it does tell part of it.

 Southern Baptist is the largest Protestant denomination in America, with 16 million members.
 The United Methodist Church is second with 7.6 million members.
 The National Baptist Convention is third with 5 million members.
 The Evangelical Lutheran Church in America is fourth with 4.1 million members.

-The charts below lists the 100 largest Christian denominations in America, largest to smallest.
+The charts below list the 100 largest Christian denominations in America, from largest to smallest.
 The figures mostly come from denominational records and census surveys.
 Keep reading to learn more.

 Historic Christian Branches by Size